HPI-DeepLearning/schaaaafrichter/README.md

 ## Installation

-You can go the hard way:
+You can go the system way:

 1. Make sure to install `Python 3` on your device
    - Windows: Get it [here](https://www.python.org/downloads/windows/)